EricLBuehler/mistral.rs/README.md

 ### Running GGUF models

 To run GGUF models, the only mandatory arguments are the quantized model ID and the quantized filename.
-The quantized model ID can be a HF model ID.
+The quantized model ID can be an HF model ID.

 GGUF models contain a tokenizer.
 However, mistral.rs allows you to run the model with a tokenizer from a specified model, typically the official one.
 This means there are two options:
 1) [With a specified tokenizer](#with-a-specified-tokenizer)